udeze73/healthcare-risk-prediction-ensemble-learning/README.md

 class_weight='balanced'
 ```

-This forces the algorithm to pay greater attention to minority-class observations hence other techniques were explored.
+This forces the algorithm to pay greater attention to minority-class observations.

 ### XGBoost Class Weighting